-3. RESULTS FOR INDUSTRIAL MEASURES
+3. RESULTS FOR LIGHTING MEASURES

-This section presents and discusses the results from analyzing retention rates and estimating effective useful lives for industrial measures.
-Summary statistics on the industrial sites for which data were collected are reported in Section 3.1.
-Retention rates are presented in Section 3.2, while estimates of effective useful lives are presented in Section 3.3.
+This section presents and discusses the results from analyzing retention rates and estimating effective useful lives for commercial lighting measures.
+Retention rates are presented in Section 3.1, while estimates of effective useful lives are presented in Section 3.2.